jpmens/mosquitto-auth-plug/README.md

 +----+----------+-------------------+----+
 ```

-the above SQL queries would enable the following combinations (note the `*` at
+the above SQL queries would enable the following combinations (the `*` at
-the beginning of the line indicating a _superuser_)
+the beginning of the line indicates a _superuser_)

 ```
   jjolie     PBKDF2$sha256$901$x8mf3JIFTUFU9C23$Mid2xcgTrKBfBdye6W/4hE3GKeksu00+